wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-security-development-operation/includes/open-source-security.md

 Microsoft has adopted a high-level strategy for managing open-source security.
 Our open-source security strategy leverages tools and workflows designed to:

-- Understand which open-source components are being used in our products and services
+- Understand which open-source components are being used in our products and services.
 - Track where and how those components are used.
 - Determine whether those components have any vulnerabilities.
 - Respond properly when vulnerabilities are discovered that affect those components.